Plot a scatter chart visualising the Modelling Quality Indicator (MQI)

 ,params_fixed

-, etc.) will be passed to this function.stats_shortterm
+, etc.) will be passed to this function from the statistics object.stats

 Should extra dashed lines be shown on the figures?
 These show the maximum accepted measurement uncertainty, but can overcrowd the plotting area.